posativ/acrylamid/docs/filters.rst

 A quick note to the following tables:

-- *Requires* indicates what you have to install to use this filter
+- *Requires* indicates what you have to install to use this filter.
-- *Alias* is a list of alternate identifiers to this filter
+- *Alias* is a list of alternate identifiers to this filter.
-- *Conflicts* shows what filters don't work together (does not conflict if empty)
+- *Conflicts* shows what filters don't work together (does not conflict if empty).
-- *Arguments* what arguments you can apply to this filter
+- *Arguments* what arguments you can apply to this filter.

 Markdown
 --------